Abjad/abjad/abjad/docs/source/appendices/from_trevor_josiah_and_victor.rst

    ideas outside the printed page — in ways rich enough to help capture, model and develop long-range, nonlocal relationships throughout our scores.

-Afer collaborating on a joint paper describing the two systems, and after discussing collaborative design and implementation at length, both online and in weekends' long review of our respective codebases, we decided to combine our efforts into a single, unified project.
+After collaborating on a joint paper describing the two systems, and after discussing collaborative design and implementation at length, both online and in weekends' long review of our respective code-bases, we decided to combine our efforts into a single, unified project.
 That project is now Abjad.

 In our work on Abjad we strive to develop a powerful and flexible symbolic system.
-We picked the phrase 'formalized score control', or FSC, as a nod to Xenakis, who was so far ahead in so many ways, and also to highlight our primary project goal: to bring the full power of modern programming languages, and tools in mathematics, text processing, pattern recognition, and modular,
+We picked the phrase *formalized score control*, or *FSC*, as a nod to Xenakis, who was so far ahead in so many ways, and also to highlight our primary project goal: to bring the full power of modern programming languages, and tools in mathematics, text processing, pattern recognition, and modular,